retro16/blastsdk/doc/debug_protocol.md

  - MON: The sub cpu is in monitor mode

- - TRA: The sub cpu issued a TRACE exception
+ - TRA: Set if the cpu entered monitor mode because of a trap.
+Cleared when the ACK bit is set.
+   This bit triggers the `00 00 01 27` message.

  - BUF: The sub cpu communication buffer contains data